parasek/concretecms-utility/Custom classes for dealing with files and images/README.md

-# Custom class for generating images
+# Custom classes for dealing with files and images

 Few handy helpers to deal with files/images when generating galleries or listing files.